 Morrows & McMurrays

-The accessibility and affordability of family DNA testing (now $49 for entry level male yDNA test) is doubtless the greatest technical advance in the history of genealogical research because at long, long last we have a tool to break down those brick walls.
-Also of note in this project are the inter-relatedness of the Morrow ; McMurray & Morrah surname holders with that of the surname Murray.
+Also of note in this project is the inter-relatedness of certain Morrow; McMurray & Murrah surname holders with that of the surname Murray.
 Further evidence for this relationship can be cited in writings during the early 1800's whereby observers noted that

 .'the great surname of Murray is pronounced as Morow in the Scottish Borders.'

 Potential participants with the surname Morrow and derivatives are advised that quite a number of matches (including exact matches) have occurred with participants from various countries including Scotland, England, Ireland, and throughout Europe and the USA, Australia, New Zealand, Canada , Nova Scotia and South Africa within our current Murray surname study.
 Please see the Morrow surname project here on FTDNA, which has excellent resources for those with the surname Morrow.
 If you are a participant within the Morrow surname project you may add Murray as an additional surname project to your home page once your kit has been returned to FTDNA and results received and you see that you are also matching Murray males within our project.
 Murray participants along with Sutherland & others are easily able to do the same.